Springfield Parish, New Brunswick

-Springfield is a civil parish in Kings County, New Brunswick, Canada.
+Springfield is a geographic parish in Kings County, New Brunswick, Canada.

-For governance purposes it is divided between the village of Norton and the local service district of the parish of Norton, both of which are members of Regional Service Commission 8 (RSC8).
+Prior to the 2023 governance reform, it was divided for governance purposes between the village of Norton and the local service district of the parish of Norton, both of which were members of Kings Regional Service Commission (RSC8).

 Origin of name

 The name was common in the Thirteen Colonies, now famously found at least once in every state of the United States.

 Notable is that the names of Kings County's pre-1800 parishes all occur in both New Jersey and North Carolina.

 History

 Springfield was erected in 1786 as one of the original parishes of the county.

 In 1795 the boundaries were altered as part of the reorganisation of Kings County parishes.

 In 1860 part of the parish was included in the newly erected Kars Parish.

 In 1880 the boundary with Studholm was altered.

 In 1896 the southern boundary was altered.

 In 1899 the boundary was again altered.